csci104/site/labs/lab9/index.md

 #### Example: Permutations
 The Pied Piper Duck Fashion Show takes place in Sydney, Asutralia every year.
 Since we can't fly to Australia, let's suppose we are hosting our own CS104 exclusive duck fashion show.
 There are 30 ducks, and 3 prizes: gold, silver, and bronze.
 How many ways can we award gold, silver, and bronze among our 30 fashionable ducks?

 **Solution:** first, we want to ask ourselves: does order matter here?
-The answer is yes--having duck A win gold, duck B win silver, and duck C win bronze is NOT the same as having duck B win gold, duck A win silver, and duck C win bronze.
+The answer is yes--suppose we had ducks Donald, Daisy, and Scrooge.
+Donald winning gold, Daisy winning silver, and Scrooge winning bronze is NOT the same as Scrooge winning gold, Donald winning silver, and Daisy winning bronze.

 Suppose we chose our gold winner first, followed by our silver winner, followed by our bronze winner.
 + We have 30 ducks to choose from for gold.